Thinking of solo travel but not sure where to start? START HERE!

 It also showed me a side that surprised me - the regular everyday life of people less fortunate than myself.
 The streets were dirty and the housing rickety but people came and went, shopped, talked, laughed - and went to work, determined to make things better.

-Over the years, visits to poorer urban areas have left me unsettled.
+Over the years, visits to poorer urban and slum areas have left me unsettled.
 Children sniffing glue under a bridge in Brasilia.
-Mothers scavenging on the world's biggest scrap heap in Manila.
+Mothers scavenging on the world’s biggest scrap heap in Manila.
 Begging for food near a Nairobi slum.
 Homeless children in Malawi.
-These are scenes that drive home the accident of humanity, of where I happened to be born, of my race and privilege, and how easily it might have been otherwise.

 SLUM DEFINITION